- Who is eligible for Medicaid in Wyoming?

 - Wyoming enacted legislation in 2018 that allows the state to seek recovery of Medicaid-funded birth costs from fathers who aren’t part of the mother’s tax household.

-No Medicaid expansion in Wyoming – yet
+Still no Medicaid eligibility expansion in Wyoming

 An estimated 7,000 of those individuals are in the coverage gap (i.e., they essentially have no access to coverage), despite federal rules that would allow them to have coverage if Wyoming were to accept federal funding to expand Medicaid.